 Types of Goods and Service Tax (GST)

-IGST stands for Integrated Goods and Service Tax.
-This type of tax is levied on the import and export as well as inter-state transportation of goods and services that are shared by both centre and state.
+- IGST: IGST stands for Integrated Goods and Service Tax.
+This type of tax is levied on the import and export as well as inter-state transportation of goods and services that are shared by both the centre and the state.

 There are various benefits of levying Goods and Service Tax such as curbing tax evasion, etc. Let us briefly understand the benefits of Goods and Service Tax or GST in India.